Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     ![Image: Modified firewall rules](/img/modified-iptables.png)

 1. To confirm you haven't locked yourself out, log out of SSH and log back in.
-If you don't encounter any login issues, you're good to go.
+If you don't encounter any login issues, you're good to go. *If you do, contact me immediately.*

 1. **Assuming the step above works**, in your Linux VM, save your rule changes:

     ```bash
-    service iptables save
+    iptables-save > /etc/iptables/rules.v4
     ```

 1. Congratulations, you've secured your firewall!
-1. Drop back down to your regular user at this point, you never want to stay logged in as root: `exit`
+1. Drop back down to your regular user at this point.
+You never want to stay logged in as root long-term: `exit`

 ## Investigation 3: Securing SSH
 In this investigation, you will be editing configuration text files to change the port the SSH service listens on.
 You will be using the **vim** utility to make some of these changes.